HTDerekLiu/BlenderToolbox/README.md

 ## Contact

-If any questions or recommendations, please contact me at hsuehtil@cs.toronto.edu.
+These scripts are tested on Blender 3.2.1.
+As the API may change, using a newer version of the Blender may cause some functions not working properly.
+If you notice some bugs due to Blender updates or any questions/recommendations, please contact me at hsuehtil@cs.toronto.edu.